What you will be involved in

 Local board members

-In a typical day, a local board member might:
+On a typical day, a local board member might:

 - attend the local board's business meeting to decide on the development of a new community hall

 - attend the monthly meeting of a residents' association